qetza/replacetokens-task/tasks/ReplaceTokensV3/README.md

 - Add support to escape JSON in variable values (contributed by Justin Gould)
 - Add support to escape XML in variable values (contributed by Justin Gould)
 - Add `Windows 1252` and `ISO 8859-1` encoding to _File encoding_ ([#67](https://github.com/qetza/vsts-replacetokens-task/issues/67))

-**New in 2.3.0**
-- Add support to escape characters in variable values ([#52](https://github.com/qetza/vsts-replacetokens-task/issues/52))

-**New in 2.2.1**
-- Fix issue with backslash in default target files value on mac ([#50](https://github.com/qetza/vsts-replacetokens-task/issues/50))

-**New in 2.2.0**
-- Fix issue on file not found when using network paths ([#40](https://github.com/qetza/vsts-replacetokens-task/issues/40), [#41](https://github.com/qetza/vsts-replacetokens-task/issues/41)).

-**New in 2.1.0**
-- Add support for comma-separator in _Target files_ ([#35](https://github.com/qetza/vsts-replacetokens-task/issues/35)).
-- Add _Empty value_ parameter to allow token replacement with an empty string ([#32](https://github.com/qetza/vsts-replacetokens-task/issues/32)).

-**New in 2.0.2**
-- Fix invalid file permissions after saving files.

-**New in 2.0.0**
-- **Breaking change**: Migrated code to typescript to support cross-platform agent.
-This change requires the use of an agent at least in version 2.105.0 which is **not compatible with TFS 2015**.
-If you need to install the task on TFS 2015, download the vsix from the repository: [https://github.com/qetza/vsts-replacetokens-task/releases/download/v1.4.1/qetza.replacetokens-1.4.1.vsix](https://github.com/qetza/vsts-replacetokens-task/releases/download/v1.4.1/qetza.replacetokens-1.4.1.vsix)
-- **Breaking change**: _File encoding_ parameter is now used when reading and writing files.
-Previously it was only used when writing.
-- **Breaking change**: _File encoding_ doesn't support 'utf-32' and 'utf-32 (big endian)' anymore.
-- **Breaking change**: _Target files_ parameter now only uses the new line as a separator for multi-values (previously it used new-line and semi-colon).
-- Removed required _Root directory_, an empty value is equivalent to $(System.DefaultWorkingDirectory).

-**New in 1.4.1**
-- Fix missing method issue with new xplat agent (2.104.1)

-**New in 1.4.0**
-- Add variables expansion in variable values.
-- Escape token prefix and suffix in regex pattern.

-**New in 1.3.1**
-- Fix wrong encoding constructors parameters.

-**New in 1.3.0**
-- Replaced parameter _Fail on missing_ with _Action_ in _Missing variables_ group.
-- Add _Keep token_ parameter in 'Missing variables' group.
-- Fix issue on empty file.

-**New in 1.2.0**
-- Add _Root directory_ task parameter to configure file search root directory (contributed by Jesse Houwing).
-- Update _Target files_ task parameter to support newline-separator (contributed by Jesse Houwing).